buddydev/bp-xprofile-custom-field-types/readme.txt

 * File.
 * Checkbox acceptance.
 * From/To field(can be used to show 2 numbers or text strings).
+* Token (can be used to set a list of predefined approved codes for registration etc).
+* oEmbed ( allow your users to use youtube/facebook, vimeo and other oembed supporting urls to embed in their profile).
 * [Email](http://www.w3.org/TR/html-markup/input.email.html "Input type email - HTML5").
 * [Web](http://www.w3.org/TR/html-markup/input.url.html "Input type url - HTML5").
 * [Datepicker](http://www.w3.org/TR/2013/NOTE-html-markup-20130528/input.date.html "Input type date - HTML5").